GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 ### Commit the blocks
 The next step is committing the blocks which creates a fully formed file.
 You commit the blocks by sending a list of block ids to be committed.
-The file will then consist of these blocks, *in the order* that the block ids are provided.
+The file will then consist of these blocks, in the order that the block ids are provided.
-The block ids can either be uncommitted blocks we've staged via the previous steps, or blocks that are already in the file.
+The block ids can either be uncommitted blocks we've staged via the previous steps or blocks that already exist in the file.

 This means that if we want to write a block and put it in the middle of a file, we'd do the following:
 - Stage the block with a unique id